Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/kronii-c2d7.md

 Naturally, the ceremony wasn’t spared from drama.
 Queen Tam began implying that the “gas baby” was actually hers, which spiraled when Nino Ina claimed the child was born [from all three of them](https://youtu.be/CUh9eciJil4?t=5204).
 One could barely keep composure while chronicling these strange Libestan happenings.

 This hatched a plan in Queen Tam's mind.
 Why not just take Nino Ina for herself?
-She hired Mordon Ramsay to be her [wingman](https://youtu.be/CUh9eciJil4?t=5950) and set the plan in motion.
-Queen Tam and Mordon visited Nino Ina, and she [immediately began gaslighting](https://youtu.be/CUh9eciJil4?t=6034) her to think that she does not deserve to be saddled with HPO and her baggage.
+She hired Mordan Ramsey to be her [wingman](https://youtu.be/CUh9eciJil4?t=5950) and set the plan in motion.
+Queen Tam and Mordan visited Nino Ina, and she [immediately began gaslighting](https://youtu.be/CUh9eciJil4?t=6034) her to think that she does not deserve to be saddled with HPO and her baggage.
 Finally, the Queen was in her element and seemed to have successfully planted the seeds of doubt.

 ["All according to keikaku."](#embed:https://youtu.be/CUh9eciJil4?t=6588)